Updated March 2016

 Social Sharing Sites

 - Bufferapp.com – We cannot recommend any site more highly for sharing to your social networks.
-There is a free version but we do pay the $10 per month to have 12 accounts.
+We outgrew Buffer but it is a great solid tool for sharing content.

 - Hootsuite – When we have to have date control of our posts we use Hootsuite.